Skip to main content

 Admissions & program requirements

 This is a non-thesis master of science degree.
-You much complete a project or internship and produce a report and give a final public presentation.
+You must complete a project or internship and produce a report and give a final public presentation.

 Required coursework